SwaritBeley/Antibiotic-Resistance-Model/Docs/README.md

 - Source: The dataset is from the Dryad Digital Repository https://datadryad.org/dataset/doi:10.5061/dryad.5dv41nsfj

-- Content: The dataset is modified by code that splits up the disk diffusion images into rectangular sections, isolating each antibiotic
+- Content: The dataset is modified by code that splits up the disk diffusion images into rectangular sections, isolating each antibiotic.